khjklujn/document_similarity/README.md

 Given a corpus of several thousand 20k word articles, how do you find the 2% of articles that are "on topic" when "on topic" is not necessarily among the primary topics of the article?

-This code was used in the research that culminated in the publication of [The New Rules of Marketing Across Channels (https://hbr.org/2024/06/the-new-rules-of-marketing-across-channels)].
+This code was used in the research that culminated in the publication of [The New Rules of Marketing Across Channels (https://hbr.org/2024/06/the-new-rules-of-marketing-across-channels)][The New Rules of Marketing Across Channels].

 Latent Dirichlet Allocation and Stochastic Block Modeling did a good job of extracting the topics that frequently occurred.
 However, the topic of interest was not a topic that frequently occurs in marketing journals and attempts to “drill-down” into the results from LDA and SBM quickly became counter-intuitive and difficult to interpret.